Through the Blue

 Pale, transparent, and welcoming, Santa Maria is a tot-friendly playground in Paros.

-So which of its 40 shores are the best places to throw down your towel and toys?
+Which of its 40 shores are the best places to throw down your towel and toys?
 We list our top three picks here.

 OFF-BEACH ACTIVITIES WITH KIDS